-Gary designs and conducts corporate training programs for client-centric companies who need support as they find their way through a work-from-anywhere reality.
+Gary designs and conducts professional development programs for client-centric companies who need support as they find their way through a work-from-anywhere reality.

 He loves to help people find potential within themselves that they never knew existed.

 Thanks to his practical, real-world perspective, Gary finds that it’s a big relief to his clients that he can relate to their struggles because he’s spent many years in their shoes.

 After working his way up through various agency and client-side brand marketing positions, Gary spent seventeen years at MDB, a leading independent advertising agency, where he most recently served as Executive Vice President.
 He went on to found EmpowerBrand, LLC, a marketing consulting and corporate training firm focused on empowering brand marketers to achieve their goals.

 With 25+ years in marketing and advertising under his belt, Gary was thrilled to find his true calling when he joined Wild Blue Yonder in 2015.

 At Wild Blue Yonder, he works with many of the industry’s top independent and global ad agencies—including Havas Worldwide, IPG, OmnicomGroup, Leo Burnett, Ogilvy, Publicis, and WPP—as well as some of the world’s top consumer brands.

 He’s a recognized thought leader and Talent Development Partner for the American Association of Advertising Agencies (4A’s), where he wrote and co-produced the curriculum for the 4A’s Account Management Fundamentals on-demand training program.

 Gary lives in Washington, DC with his husband Mike and their dog Sadie.
 When not working, Gary and Mike enjoy taking various adventures around the globe, whether it’s on a photo safari in Africa, hiking glaciers in Iceland, or eating and drinking their way through Italy.